House of Dhamma

 If you can breathe, stand, walk, sit and lie down, you can do it!

-Over the next few months, you can find on this website, articles, talks and suggested activities to make positive use of your restricted circumstances.
+On this website, you can find articles, talks and suggested activities to make positive use of any restricted circumstances and limited possibilities to travel around that you might encounter.

-Although the activities that will be posted here are not intended to be 'therapy',
+Although the activities that are posted here are not intended to be 'therapy',

 they can often facilitate greater interest in your immediate environment and promote